dannydenenberg/wuthefwasthat.github.io/favorites.md

 ---

 Here are some lists of my favorite things.
-Individual lists are roughly ordered by how much I like them.
+Individual lists are very roughly ordered by how much I like them.

 If you have recommendations based on these lists, please let me know!
 Also, hope you find some new gems!